Course details: Modules | Fees and funding | Entry requirements | How to apply

 You will be able to apply your core theoretical and empirical training to the critical and comparative analysis of major substantive sociological topics.
 These include the dynamics of multicultural societies, patterns of social divisions and how they relate to a global context.
 You will approach these issues by pursuing the distinctively sociological questions of the relationships between individuals, groups, institutions and wider social processes; the dynamics of stability and change and the distribution of power.

-Download the flier for the BA (Hons) Education and Sociology programme (PDF, 123KB)
+Download a summary flier for the BA (Hons) Education and Sociology programme (PDF, 123KB)

 You may also be interested in our other two undergraduate programmes: